Travel around the world

 Joshua Tree National park.

-Национальный парк Joshua TreeAnd once again, we make our jounrey with friends, to Joshua Tree National Park
+Национальный парк Joshua TreeAnd once again, we make our journrey with friends, to Joshua Tree National Park

 We make our way down here every year, on the last weekend of May, so that we can experience the desert heat, rock climb on real rocks, take some time away from work, and spend our time with good people.
 On this trip, our whole family came, along with Boris, Natasha, Yulia, Victor Zybin, Kirk + Caren, Gina + Steven, Mónica + Nuno, Brian, Maya + Steve (this is so I don't forget).